philbooth/check-types.js/README.md

 for checking types
 and throwing exceptions.

-## Why would I want one of those?
+## Why would I want such a thing?

 Writing explicit conditions
 in your functions
 for checking arguments
 and throwing exceptions
 is a task that
-becomes tiresome quickly
+swiftly becomes tiresome
 and adds complexity
 to your codebase.

-The purpose of `check-types.js` is to remove this burden from JavaScript application developers in an efficient and robust manner.
+The purpose of check-types.js
+is to remove this burden
+from JavaScript application developers in an efficient and robust manner.

-## How big is it?
+## How tiny is it?

-14.3 kb unminified, 2.2 kb minified, 0.8 kb minified + gzipped
+14.3 kb unminified with comments, 2.2 kb minified, 0.8 kb minified + gzipped.

 ## How do I install it?

-Any of the following:
+Any of the following will do:

 ```
 npm install check-types